umerarif01/speaker-verification/README.md

 ### 1. Training the Model

-- Place the voice samples of known speakers in the `voice-samples-2` directory.
+- Place the voice samples of known speakers in the `voice-samples` directory.
 - Run the `train_model.py` script to extract MFCC features, train the SVM model, and save the trained model as `SVC_model_34ssamples.joblib`.

 ### 2. Predicting the Speaker

-- Place the audio files to be predicted in the `test2` directory.
+- Place the audio files to be predicted in the `test` directory.
 - Run the `predict_speaker.py` script to predict the speaker for each audio file and view the results.

 ### Additional Considerations